HassanSajjad-302/solution5/README.md

 3) What will be the average time of scanning a file in a project size of LLVM.
 To measure this, I little modified the ```main.cpp``` to ```main3.cpp```.
 It just scans, but does not compile.
-Build the executable and place it in the build-dir.
+Run the executable in the build-dir.
 This scans 2000/2854 files.
 Average time of scanning is **217.9ms**.
 For few files, it is more than **400ms**.